 By virtue of its unspoiled soil, Ukraine is also emerging as a major producer of organic food.
 Already, hundreds of thousands of acres are devoted to organic farming and agricultural officials and outside experts believe that Ukraine can become a major exporter and help satisfy the increasing demand in Western Europe for such products.

 Annual production of wheat in Ukraine is 15 to 22 million t.
 The entire cereal production reaches 90-100 mn t.
 Local needs, even if dramatically increased, take 35 to 40 mn t., making around 50-60 mn t. available for exports in the sphere of agriculture.
 Ukraine thus occupies sixth place on the world grain export market.

 Most of the exported grain is destined for the countries of Middle East and North Africa.
-The local Ministry of Economics subjects export contracts for certain groups of agricultural products to registration.
+The local Ministry of Economic Development and Trade subjects export contracts for certain groups of agricultural products to registration.
 The key items exported from Ukraine are subjected to licensing and/or quotas where applicable and must be registered prior the export.

-In 2015/16 MY, grain exports are expected to drop about 28%, primarily caused by a reduction of overall production.
-Maize is expected to be the top exported crop, accounting for nearly 60% of total grain exports.
+In 2015/16 MY, the drop of grain export is expected to be about 28%, which is primarily caused by the reduction of gross production.
+Maize is expected to be the most exported crop with the share in total exports of almost 60%.Wheat

 Wheat is grown all across the country, but central and south-central regions are the key growing areas of Ukraine.
 Wheat is planted in the fall and harvested throughout July or August of the following year.
 About 95% of it is winter wheat.